ETHZ-TEC/LWB/README.md

 For concurrent, fully decoupled execution of application and communication tasks, you may use a dual-processor platform, where one processor is dedicated to application processing and the other to handling communication tasks while the two asynchronously exchange messages (e.g., data packets) through the [Bolt](https://github.com/ETHZ-TEC/LWB/blob/master/doc/papers/BoltSenSys15.pdf) processor interconnect.
 More information on Bolt and how to construct your own customized dual-processor platform is available at [http://www.bolt.ethz.ch/](http://www.bolt.ethz.ch/).

-### Building the Demo App
+### Building and Flashing the Demo App

-The provided demo application runs on the Olimex MSP430-CCRF only.
+The demo application runs on the [Olimex MSP430-CCRF](https://www.olimex.com/Products/MSP430/Starter/MSP430-CCRF/), which features a CC430F5137 SoC.

-1. Install the msp430 toolchain.
-Note that you may need to enable 'universe' (community-maintained free & open-source software) for this step:
+1. Install the MSP430 toolchain.
+You may need to enable 'universe' (community-maintained free and open-source software) for this step.

     ```
     sudo apt-get install msp430-libc binutils-msp430 gcc-msp430 msp430mcu
     ```

-1. Go to the directory `apps/lwb` and run `make`.
+2. Go to the directory `apps/lwb` and run `make`.

-2. To flash the application onto the CC430F5137, run `flash.sh`.
-This script uses the tilib driver, which requires `libmsp430.so`, a shared object that is included, for example, in Code Composer Studio 6.
+3. Run `flash.sh` to flash the application onto the CC430F5137.
+This script uses the `tilib` driver, which requires `libmsp430.so`, a shared object that is included, for example, in Code Composer Studio 6.
 You may also need to adjust the path to the `libmsp430.so`.
-    Alternatively, you can use any other flash tool (e.g., TI Uniflash) to program the target.
+    Alternatively, you can use any other flash tool, such as TI Uniflash.

 ### Running the Demo App on FlockLab